arzansa/arzansa/README.md

 ## Hi there 👋
-I'm an architect who likes to code
+I'm an architect who likes to code.